rhysd/actionlint/CONTRIBUTING.md

 https://github.com/rhysd/actionlint/issues/new

 Providing a reproducible workflow content is much appreciated.
-If only a small snippet of workflow is provided or no input is provided at all, such issue tickets may get lower priority since they are occasionally time consuming to investigate.
+If only a small snippet of workflow is provided or no input is provided at all, such issue tickets may get lower priority because they are occasionally time consuming to investigate.

 # Sending a patch